1 Juan 5

 Porque tres son los que dan testimonio: el Espíritu, el agua y la sangre; y los tres están de acuerdo.

 (a) Tres que testimonian... tres están de acuerdo.
-Under the Law of Moses, the consistent testimony of two witnesses was enough to establish the truth (John 8:17).
-John takes that standard further by saying there are three agreeing witnesses when it comes to Jesus.
-The water and blood, which represent the ministry and death of Jesus, are consistent with what the Spirit said and continues to say about Jesus.
-In the next verse he will raise the standard even higher.
+Under the Law of Moses, the consistent testimony of two witnesses was enough to establish the truth (John 8:17), but when it comes to Jesus there are three agreeing witnesses.
+The water and blood, which represent the supernatural ministry and death of Jesus, are consistent with what the Spirit said and continues to say about Jesus.

 (b) Espíritu, agua, sangre.; ver entrada for 1 John 5:6.